mbogden/galaxyJSPAM/README.md

 ___
 - `-printBase`   (Default: True)  Program will print basic information while executing.
 - `-printAll`    (Default: False) Program will print all optional information statements found throughout the code.
-- `-nProc #`     (Default: -1)    Directs program to utilize # number of cpu in parallel.
-Note: -1 uses all available cores minus one.
+- `-printBaseRun`(Default: False) Print base model info while iterating through target models.
+- `-printAllRun` (Default: False) Print all optional model info while iterating through target models.
 ___
 - `-runDir path/to/run/directory/`         Path to a model directory into the program.
 - `-targetDir path/to/target/directory/`   Path to a target directory into the program.